Steven Grace Law

 Debts Where the Entire Agreement is in Writing – 10 Years

 These are agreements where all terms are explicitly stated in writing, and all parties have signed and agreed to the terms.
-A common example are payday loans where both the borrower and the lender have signed a detailed written agreement.
+A common example are high interest payday loans where both the borrower and the lender have signed a detailed written agreement.

 Debts for the Sale of Goods – 4 Years